dearshrewdwit/tic_tac_toe_challenge/Instructions.md

   - This can be playable in any form.
 It can be a command line application, a web application, etc.
   - There isn't a deadline.
   - Send a link to the Github repo when you are finished.

+- fix turn error bug
+- wrap a few more statements in methods